 Parallel static rendering

-Using SSR in conjunction with the CDN allows you to generate pages on demand in response to traffic, which gives you a number of advantages.
+Using SSR in conjunction with the CDN allows you to generate pages on demand in response to traffic, which gives you some advantages.
 This technique is also more compatible with how traditional eCommerce platforms are made.
-It lets you support a large number of pages—you can dynamically generate these pages when needed—and ensures high compatibility with legacy platforms.
+It lets you support many pages—you can dynamically generate them when needed—and ensures high compatibility with legacy platforms.

 However, this technique is also a little controversial.
 The Jamstack community tends to be very dogmatic about what Jamstack is and asserts that Jamstack requires static generation.